juicedata/juicefs-csi-driver/docs/en/administration/troubleshooting-cases.md

   If you need to write a large amount of small files into JuiceFS, it's recommended that you find a host mount point, and temporarily enable `--writeback` for such operation.
 If you absolutely have to use `--writeback` in CSI Driver, try to improve pod stability (for example, [increase resource usage](../guide/resource-optimization.md#mount-pod-resources)).

-## Umount error (mount pod hangs) {#umount-error}
+## Umount error (Mount Pod hangs) {#umount-error}

 JuiceFS cannot be unmounted when files or directories are still opened.
-If this happens within a Kubernetes cluster, mount pod will exit with the mount point not being released:
+If this happens within a Kubernetes cluster, Mount Pod will exit with the mount point not being released:

 ```
 2m17s       Normal    Started             pod/juicefs-xxx   Started container jfs-mount